GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

 # 4. Day 2: Assembly

-Here is a rundown of what we will do today:
+!!! info "Here is a rundown of what we will do today:"

     * Learn about how Verkko & Hifiasm create assemblies
     * Run Hifiasm with test data (HiFi only)
     * Run Verkko with test data (HiFi + ONT)
     * See how to run both with full datasets
     * Compare the two assemblers
     * Talk about how much data we need

 At the end of the day you will hopefully have a feel for how to actually run each assembler, what data to give them, and when to choose one over the other.

 ## Theoretical Walkthrough Of The Assembly Process